 Infectious Diseases Conference 2021

-17th Edition of International Conference on Infectious Diseases will provide all the attendees, the opportunity to network with experts, present their research findings to an international audience and notify the latest scientific developments from world’s eminent speakers and contribute to various discussions that will shape future health policies and a proper patient care all around the world.
+17th Edition of International Conference on Infectious Diseases held on April 06-07, 2021 will provide all the attendees, the opportunity to network with experts, present their research findings to an international audience and notify the latest scientific developments from world’s eminent speakers and contribute to various discussions that will shape future health policies and a proper patient care all around the world.

 The Conference will have a mix of lectures of keynote addresses, panel discussions, case discussions, current reports of scientific progress featured in oral abstracts and posters.
 The chosen topics will be of great benefit to practicing clinicians and academicians in the field of infectious diseases, medicine, microbiology, epidemiology, public health, critical care, pulmonology, pharmacology, pathology, pharmacy, nursing, and clinical research.
 This conference offers an opportunity for faculty, postgraduates, fellows, residents, and undergraduates to present their work, learn and network with the experts.
 The Infection Control conference hosting presentations from editors of eminent refereed journals, renowned and active investigators and decision makers in the field of infectious diseases, microbiology, immunology, infection control and prevention.
 Infection control 2019 Organizing Committee also invites young investigators at each and every career stage to submit abstracts reporting their latest scientific researches in oral and poster sessions